liviatronic/hypertext-story/README.md

 # hypertext-story
-Assignment for Parsons MFADT Bootcamp 2019
+This is a hypertext story created as an assignment for Parsons MFADT Bootcamp 2019.
+It will use HTML and CSS to tell an interactive story.